Woodbois

 146. Progress on commitment to provide essential community services and facilities?

 The company reports building a road, providing tools and equipment, restoring land, and donating funds to local communities.
 The company also reports that it is financially contributing to the development of villages Saint-Martin and Mboukou.
-Information is not externally verified.
+However, the information reported is not externally verified.

 147. Commitment to provide business/work opportunities for local communities?